SAP-samples/cloud-extension-s4hana-business-process/mission/create-software-tests/create-integrations-tests.md

 3. After the service is launched, you can access and test all the service APIs in your application.
 First it executes a sanity check.
 A sanity check is a basic level of testing that ensures that the fundamental features of the software application are working as expected before proceeding with more extensive testing.

-4. , it is tested if the application can access the APIs for returning notifications as well as for Business Partners
+4. Frist, it is tested if the application can access the APIs for returning notifications as well as for Business Partners

 ![Integration Test](./images/integration-test-3.png)